Best mesh routers in 2020: Asus, Orbi, Eero, Google Nest and more

-If you depend on your home Wi-Fi network more than ever and have experienced the frustration of having areas around the house where you can't connect, you can solve the problem by upgrading to a mesh system that uses range-extending satellite devices to decimate dead zones.
+We're all depending on our home Wi-Fi networks more than ever these days, and plenty of us have experienced the frustration of having areas around the house where we just can't connect.
+The good news is that you can solve the problem by upgrading your router to a mesh system that uses range-extending satellite devices to decimate dead zones.

-A good mesh system will automatically "route" your connection as you move through your home, steering you from band to band within a single, unified Wi-Fi network.
+A good mesh setup will automatically "route" your connection as you move through your home, steering you from band to band within a single, unified Wi-Fi network.
 It'll also decide when to route your connection through a satellite device and when to send your signal straight to the main router.
-That's better than what you'll get from a simple range extender, and it makes for a closer-to-seamless home internet experience with more consistent speeds in each room.
+That's better than what you'll get from a simple range extender, and it makes for close-to-seamless home internet, with more consistent speeds in each room.

 Mesh Wi-Fi systems are a lot more expensive than range extenders, and typically more expensive than single-point, stand-alone wireless routers, too -- but the cost has come down quite a bit in the last year or so, thanks to a new wave of options.